usgin/usgin-geoportal-addon/README.md

 	- Lucene index locations
 	- Geoportal single login information
 4. Download the appropriate PostgreSQL JDBC driver for your installation: [Download Page](http://jdbc.postgresql.org/download.html), place in `usgin/build/lib`
-5. Run the Ant build.xml with the appropriate task
+5. Run the Ant build.xml with the appropriate task, for example `ant local.deploy`.
 	- clean: empty the build directory
 	- local.package: Compile the source code and generate the application in the build directory.
 For a local disribution
 	- remote.package: Same as above, but for a remote distribution